-- Recovery plan should include the information set out in section A of the schedule to the RRR, including: - (a) A framework of indicators; and - (b) A range of scenarios of severe macroeconomic and financial distress designed as 'near-default' situations. - Intended to assist banks to monitor and respond to the emergence of a stress situation and should act as points of reference for banks to initiate an internal escalation process and to assess what appropriate actions referred to in the recovery plan may be taken.
+- Recovery plan should include the information set out in section A of the schedule to the RRR, including: - (a) A framework of indicators to trigger early warning systems; and - (b) A range of scenarios of severe macroeconomic and financial distress designed as 'near-default' situations. - Intended to assist banks to monitor and respond to the emergence of a stress situation and should act as points of reference for banks to initiate an internal escalation process and to assess what appropriate actions referred to in the recovery plan may be taken.